Vurhd0/Image-Extraction-and--Captioning-unstructred/README.md

    - Fallback: HuggingFace’s Microsoft GIT captioning model

 3. **Output Generation**:
-   - All images are stored in an `images/` folder
+   - All images are stored in an `Extracted_images/` folder
-   - Captions are saved in `captions.csv`
+   - Captions are saved in `gemini_image_captions.csv`
-   - Download buttons included for convenience
+   - Download code included for convenience

 ---